Innovative Energy Technologies in Austria - Market Development 2016

 2016 these lasting constraints led to a further decrease of the sales figures in many sectors.
 Thus the sectors biomass boilers and stoves, solar thermal energy and wind power suffered from an important market decrease.
 In this background photovoltaics and heat pumps could at least maintain the sales figures of the year before.
 The sales in the sector of biomass fuels alone could be increased by 8.6 % due to weather conditions and the growth of biomass boilers stock.

 The market figures of 2016 have to be seen as warning in regard to the national energy and climate targets for the year 2020 and beyond.
 Under the actual unfavourable conditions it is necessary to take effective and efficient measures without delay in order to reach this dynamic increase of the sales figures which then makes it possible to reach the intended targets.

 Here in the short term and in the long term energy, environmental and research policy means have to be applied and combined with economical efforts to lead to new growth.

 The energetic utilisation of solid biomass has a long tradition in Austria and is still a very important factor within the renewable energy sector.

-In 2015, the consumption of solid biofuels increased again to 166 PJ.
-The consumption of wood chips has been increasing since the beginning of the 1980s.
-In 2015, the wood chips consumption was 78 PJ and thus exceeds the consumption of wood logs with 63,8 PJ.
+In 2016 the wood chips consumption was 81.6 PJ and thus exceeds the consumption of wood logs with 69.2 PJ.

 The success of bioenergy highly depends on the availability of suitable biomasses in sufficient volumes and at competitive prices.
-The upgrading of residues, co-products and waste from agriculture to solid biofuels and the upgrading from other biogenic waste fractions to solid biofuels will be important in the upcoming years since it is seen as high potential for the future extension of the biomass base.
+Therefore, measures to mobilize additional energy wood potentials are needed.
+The upgrading of residues, co-products and waste from agriculture to solid biofuels will be important in the upcoming years since it is seen as high potential for the future extension of the biomass base.